drmmrt/HW3_prova/README.md

 - [✓] click start
 - [✓] play the game moving your phone up and down
 - [✓] insert your name and submit your score
+- [✓] look your score in the save.dat file
+- [✓] change the speed of the songs in the config.dat
 - [✓] click restart for playing again and again

 <p align="right">(<a href="#top">back to top</a>)</p>